 On the local level, over $38 million was generated through their economic activity— all of which helps fund schools, roads, and other vital parts of our state’s economy and infrastructure.

-Kentucky credit unions are working with the State Treasurer to fund an educational course for high schools to teach students about money, personal financial management, and other aspects of finances.
+Kentucky credit unions worked with the State Treasurer to fund an educational course for high schools to teach students about money, personal financial management, and other aspects of finances.